SSaquif/french-lesson-notes/Notes/4-Tenses.md

 8. `Impératif`: The imperative mood is used to give orders or make requests.
 Ex: mange, finis, vends
 9. `Participe`: The participle is a verbal form that can be used as an adjective.
 Ex: mangeant, finissant, vendu
 10. `Gérondif`: The gerund is a verbal form that ends in -ant or -ant.
 Ex: en mangeant, en finissant, en vendant
+11. `Reflexive/Pronominal Verbs`: Are verbs where the subject and object are the same.
+The subject performs the action on itself.
+    - They are verbs that take a reflexive pronoun such as `me, te, se, nous, vous, se`.
+    - The reflexive pronoun comes before the verb and coresponds to the subject.
+    - Ex: `Je me lave` (I wash myself), `Tu te laves` (You wash yourself), `Il se lave` (He washes himself), `Nous nous lavons` (We wash ourselves), `Vous vous lavez` (You wash yourself), `Ils se lavent` (They wash themselves)
+12. `Direct Object/ Complement d'objet direct (COD)`: The direct object receives the action of the verb; Never introduced by a preposition and stands immediately after the verb.
+    - Ex: `Je mange une pomme` (I eat an apple), `Tu lis un livre` (You read a book), `Il regarde la télé` (He watches TV), `Nous écoutons de la musique` (We listen to music), `Vous prenez un café` (You drink coffee), `Ils regardent un film` (They watch a movie)

 ## Important Irregular Verbs: Avoir, Être, Aller, Faire